Yasasri16/Android/HTB/APKey/WriteUp.md

                 makeText.show();
 ```

-From the code, we can see that if the name is "admin" and the hash of the password is `a2a3d412e92d896134d9c9126d756f`.
+From the code, we can see that if the name is "admin" and the hash of the password is `a2a3d412e92d896134d9c9126d756f`, the flag will get toasted.

 However, we are unable to find the correct word whose hash is `a2a3d412e92d896134d9c9126d756f`.

 So, we can try hooking the `equals` method and make it return true even if we enter some random string.

 ## Hooking equals() :

 ```javascript
 Java.perform(function() {
     var String = Java.use("java.lang.String");